skyzh/skyzh-site/content/pages/about/_index.md

 [sjtu]: http://en.sjtu.edu.cn/
 [cmu]: https://www.cs.cmu.edu/

+I can be referred to as any combination of *Alex*, *Chi* and *Zhang*.
+For example, Alex Chi, Chi Zhang, Alex Chi Z., or Chi (Alex) Zhang.

 I have focused on building system software, especially database systems, during my undergraduate and graduate study.
 I built [AgateDB][agatedb] during my internship in PingCAP, worked on [TerarkDB][terarkdb] for Zoned Namespace SSDs at ByteDance, and participated in the early stage development of [RisingWave][risingwave] at RisingWave Labs (formerly known as Singularity Data).

 [agatedb]: https://github.com/tikv/agatedb